 - Study selected classical texts through group study

-- Sunday group zazen and dharma talks
+- Sunday group sessions that include zazen and dharma talks

 - Online retreats, in-person sesshin, and solo retreats